najeebib/Tweet-Generator/README.txt

 T representing the number of requested tweets filepath representing the text file path to read from W representing words to read from file --optional

+This program reads a text file given as input and stors all the texts in structs.
+The program will try to construct sentences using the words in the file by predicting which words will be next after the previous word.